maglorelf/TauIdeas/README.md

 ### Gatsby commands

-`gatsby new`: Craete a new project.
+`gatsby new`: Create a new project.
 You can add a prebuild a template

 `gatsby develop`: Start the server in development server, in this case (http://localhost:8000)